missa098/BINF-5507-RNA/README.md

-This repository stores my assignments for my Machine learning and AI for bioinformatics course.
+This repository stores assignments for my Machine learning and AI for bioinformatics course.